 - Elevation Gain: 2,372 Feet

-This strenuous hike will take you to a waterfall, through beautiful foliage, and give plenty of opportunity to see the natural features in the valley.
+This strenuous hike will take you to a waterfall, through beautiful foliage, and give you plenty of opportunities to see the natural features in the valley.
 Several cascades are by the trail, and flowing waters will accompany your entire hike.
 There are several stream crossings on this hike, so waterproof footwear may be a good idea.
 Many hikers recommend this as a winter trek due to the beauty of the waterfalls when frozen.
-Wet leaves and stream crossings make potential falls a hazard, but if you’re careful, this is a rewarding and well loved hike.
+Wet leaves and stream crossings make potential falls a hazard, but if you’re careful, this is a rewarding and well-loved hike.
 Some scrambling is also required.
-You will follow well maintained trails the whole way, but a longer distance and large amount of elevation change clocks this hike in as higher intensity.
+You will follow well-maintained trails the whole way, but a longer distance and large amount of elevation change clock this hike in higher intensity.
 The views of several waterfalls are well worth it, you’ll see some of the best areas of the park!

 Dark Hollow via Appalachian Trail and Story of the Forest Trail